A BRIEF AND CONTINUING HISTORY OF CLARENDON COUNTY

 by JERRY ROBERTSON

-Clarendon County grew and prospered for many reasons, constant and hard work was more than likely the main one.
-Elected officials represented the new county in the State Assembly, and all manner of legal business could be transacted at the county seat of Manning, no more than 25 miles from anyone’s home.
+African Americans served in the Confederate Army.
+South Carolina provided pension relief for regular Confederate soldiers in 1887, but did not recognize African Americans until 1923.
+African Americans from Clarendon County who received pensions were: Jesse Charles, Manning; Sam Clyburn Sr., Manning; Jully Galluchat, Manning; Merriman Johnson, St. Paul; Robert Witherspoon, New Zion; & Joseph Wheeler, Turbeville.

-Less than six years after the new county’s creation, the War Between the States erupted, cutting short the county’s grow and prosperity.
+The end of the war marked the beginning of a new struggle for the people in Clarendon County and across the South.

-This is the fifth chapter of a continuing chronicle of Clarendon County from its early beginning to its present existence.
-Much of the information and facts is borrowed from Dr. Sylvia Clark’s excellent publication “Shadows of the Past.”
-A copy may be purchased at the Clarendon County Archives or the Clarendon County Museum & History Center.
+This is the sixth chapter of a continuing chronicle of Clarendon County from its early beginning to its present existence.
+Much, if not all of the information and facts is borrowed from Dr. Sylvia Clark’s excellent publication “Shadows of the Past.”
+A copy may be purchased at the Clarendon County Archives or the Clarendon County Museum & History Center

 No comments yet.